Among houseplants, aloe vera is considered by many to be king. You can break off a leaf to treat minor burns or even use it in cooking.

 As a general rule, aloe prefers bright, indirect sunlight.

-There are some cultivars capable of handling direct sunlight, but regular aloe vera may suffer scorching during the hottest part of the day.
+There are some cultivars capable of handling direct sunlight, but regular aloe vera may suffer sunburn when placed in full sun.

-A good spot in the garden may include lightly dappled shade or direct sunlight in the morning or evening with shade during midday.
+A good spot in the garden may include partial shade or direct sunlight in the morning or evening, with shade during midday.

 As a succulent, aloe vera is used to infrequent rainfalls and has adapted to drier conditions.